teateatea/heartbreaker/A/Classes/1/Bespoke/Datmanh's Downtime.md

 **Cost: 11,000 GP**

 Melee, Missile (5'-10' / **11'-20'** / 21'-30').
-- **Wrathful Drive:** When thrown, draw a line to a target location within range.
+- **Vengeful Drive:** When thrown, draw a line to a target location within range.
 Roll to attack each creature in that line, in order from closest to furthest.
 The first creature hit receives full damage (1d8), then for all further hits the die steps down by one (1d6, then 1d4, then 1d3).
 The sword comes to a rest at the target location, or stops at the fourth creature (who received 1d3 damage).
 - **Retribution:** As a reaction, you may recall your sword.
 Treat this as a **Drive,** starting from the blade's current location, targeting your hand.
 If the blade would come to a rest within 5' feet of you, it instead returns to your hand.

 ___